-The Partnership derived 77% and 75% of its total revenue from sales and services related to mutual fund and insurance products for the three month periods ended March 25, 2016 and March 27, 2015, respectively.
-In addition, the Partnership derived from one mutual fund company 20% of its total revenue for both the three month periods ended March 25, 2016 and March 27, 2015.
+The Partnership derived 77% of its total revenue from sales and services related to mutual fund and insurance products for both the three and six month periods ended June 24, 2016, respectively, and 77% and 76% for the three and six month periods ended June 26, 2015, respectively.
+In addition, the Partnership derived from one mutual fund company, and the funds it advised, 20% of its total revenue for both the three and six month periods ended June 24, 2016 and June 26, 2015, respectively.
 The revenue generated from this company relates to business conducted with the Partnership's U.S. segment.